JohnParkerWilson/TaskeeTheTaskboard/README.md

 # Beginner Task Board

-This is a beginner-friendly web app built with Node.js, plain JavaScript, and SQLite.
+This is a clean organizational productivity tool web app built with Node.js, plain JavaScript, and SQLite.

 ## What it includes